bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-3-anatomy-of-class.rst

   ~~~~
   public class VirtualPet
   {
-      // write 3 instance variables for VirtualPet's name, health, and at least 1 other from your design
+      // write 3 instance variables for VirtualPet's name,
+      // health (as a number), and at least 1 other from your design
       // Remember the pattern:  private type variableName;